 What Water Purifying Style Do I Need?

-As we begin the search for the best water purifier for you, we must first determine exactly what you are trying to get out of your water purifier.
-There are several different options to choose from, and once we have narrowed down the style, that is where the more technical details come into play.
+As we begin searching for the best water purifier for you, we must first determine exactly what you are trying to get out of your water purifier.
+There are several different options to choose from, and once we have narrowed down the style, the more technical details come into play.

 These have the filters built-into the water bottle and will filter any water you put into the bottle.
 Keep in mind; if you are looking for more applications for your purified water than drinking water, a pitcher may not be the best option.